 About Me

-I am a second-year Ph.D. student in Computer Science at Emory University, advised by Prof. Andreas Zufle at the Spatial Computing Lab.
-My current research focuses on developing novel foundation models for understanding human mobility through geolocation data.
+I am a Ph.D. candidate in Computer Science at Emory University, advised by Prof. Andreas Zufle at the Spatial Computing Lab.
+My current research focuses on designing novel spatio-temporal foundation models for understanding human mobility using geolocation data.

 Previously, I had the opportunity to work on a rotation project with Prof. Li Xiong, where we developed privacy-preserving predictive models for multi-modal temporal Electronic Health Record (EHR) data.
 I also worked under the supervision of Dr. Wei Jin on designing scalable and explainable graph condensation methods for Graph Neural Networks.

-My broader research interests lie in Machine Learning, with applications in spatio-temporal computing, graph learning, and computer vision.
+My broader research interests lie in Machine Learning, with applications in Spatial Computing, Graph Data Mining, and Computer Vision.
 I am particularly interested in gaining a principled understanding of these methods by exploring their mathematical foundations and real-world implications.
 My long-term goal is to translate this theoretical insight into practical solutions for real-world challenges.

 • Ph.D. in Computer Science, Emory University, (2023 - Present)